Rajpratik71/volatility-wiki/Volatility-Usage.md

 The remainder of this section will discuss the various options in greater detail.

   $ python vol.py -h
-    Volatility Foundation Volatility Framework 2.4

-    Usage: Volatility - A memory forensics analysis platform.

-    Options:
   -h, --help            list all available options and their default values.
-                            Default values may be set in the configuration file (/etc/volatilityrc)
+                        Default values may be set in the configuration file (/etc/volatilityrc) --conf-file=/Users/mhl/.volatilityrc
-      --conf-file=/Users/Michael/.volatilityrc
-                            User based configuration file
-      -d, --debug           Debug volatility
-      --plugins=PLUGINS     Additional plugin directories to use (colon separated) --info                Print information about all registered objects --cache-directory=/Users/Michael/.cache/volatility
+                        User based configuration file -d, --debug           Debug volatility --plugins=PLUGINS     Additional plugin directories to use (colon separated) --info                Print information about all registered objects --cache-directory=/Users/mhl/.cache/volatility
-                            Directory where cache files are stored
-      --cache               Use caching
+                        Directory where cache files are stored --cache               Use caching
-      --tz=TZ               Sets the timezone for displaying timestamps -f FILENAME, --filename=FILENAME
+  --tz=TZ               Sets the (Olson) timezone for displaying timestamps
+                        using pytz (if installed) or tzset -f FILENAME, --filename=FILENAME
                         Filename to use when opening an image --profile=WinXPSP2x86
-                            Name of the profile to load
+                        Name of the profile to load (use --info to see a list of supported profiles)
   -l LOCATION, --location=LOCATION
                         A URN location from which to load an address space -w, --write           Enable write support
-      --use-old-as          Use the legacy address spaces
   --dtb=DTB             DTB Address
-      --output=text         Output in this format (format support is module specific)
+  --output=text         Output in this format (support is module specific, see
-      --output-file=OUTPUT_FILE
+                        the Module Output Options below) --output-file=OUTPUT_FILE
-                            write output in this file
+                        Write output in this file
-      -v, --verbose         Verbose information
+  -v, --verbose         Verbose information --shift=SHIFT         Mac KASLR shift address
+  -g KDBG, --kdbg=KDBG  Specify a KDBG virtual address (Note: for 64-bit
+                        Windows 8 and above this is the address of KdCopyDataBlock)
-      -k KPCR, --kpcr=KPCR  Specify a specific KPCR address -g KDBG, --kdbg=KDBG  Specify a specific KDBG virtual address
+  --force               Force utilization of suspect profile -k KPCR, --kpcr=KPCR  Specify a specific KPCR address --cookie=COOKIE       Specify the address of nt!ObHeaderCookie (valid for

-    	Supported Plugin Commands:

-    		apihooks       	Detect API hooks in process and kernel memory bioskbd        	Reads the keyboard buffer from Real Mode memory callbacks      	Print system-wide notification routines
-    		cmdscan        	Extract command history by scanning for _COMMAND_HISTORY connections    	Print list of open connections [Windows XP and 2003 Only] [snip]
+                        Windows 10 only)
+    [snip]

 ## Selecting a Profile